SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Conclusion

 \section{Conclusion}

 This paper utilizes the LoRA technique and proposes a prompt points generation approach to fine-tune SAM for segmentation tasks based on OCTA datasets.
-Our method is named SAM-OCTA, which achieves or approaches the SoTA results in multiple OCTA image segmentation tasks and a detailed analysis is conducted of the effect of prompt points in multiple tasks.
+Our method is named SAM-OCTA, which achieves or approaches the SoTA results in multiple OCTA image segmentation tasks, and a detailed analysis of the effect of prompt points in multiple tasks is conducted.
 This method performs well in conventional OCTA segmentation tasks (RV and FAZ) and yields favorable outcomes in segmenting capillary, artery, and vein targets.

 As a fine-tuning strategy, SAM-OCTA freezes the original parameters of SAM, thus preserving its existing powerful image semantic comprehension capabilities.
-It is the reason that SAM has some competence in FAZ segmentation without fine-tuning.
-However, fine-tuning is still essential for further improvement in segmentation performance.
+Fine-tuning is essential for further improvement in segmentation performance.
 Fine-tuning serves a dual purpose: firstly, it helps the image encoder adapt to the unique OCTA image type; secondly, it facilitates the integration of the image and the prompt point features.

 A strategy based on target annotation and connected components generation is adopted for prompt points.
-The reason for involving label information is to consider that if users provide prompt points when using relevant segmentation tools in practice, they will implicitly incorporate their perceived ground-truth expectation.
-The effect of prompt points varies for different segmentation tasks.
-For RV and capillary segmentation, the influence is subtle.
-It takes a moderate improvement for FAZ, but it is crucial for artery-vein segmentation.
+Label information is incorporated because if users provide prompt points when using relevant segmentation tools in practice, they will implicitly incorporate their perceived ground-truth expectation.
+The effect of prompt points varies for segmentation modes.
+For global mode, the prompt points have minimal contributions, but SAM-OCTA is still able to segment well.
+The effect of prompt points becomes significant in the exploratory local OCTA segmentation.
+Generally, the positive points have the primary role, and the performance improves as the number of points increases.
+We also experimented on the special points related to the biomarker.
+We find that the combination of bifurcations and endpoints is beneficial for vessel branch segmentation, while the intersection can ruin it.

-The artery-vein segmentation with SAM-OCTA was also explored.
-With prompt point information, artery-vein segmentation has achieved better results than the previous supervised methods.
-Furthermore, we conduct experiments on the segmentation of vessels in local regions and achieved promising results.
-This exploratory work aims to assist users in segmenting OCTA vascular targets of their specific interest.
+From a practical perspective, we also conducted comparisons and analyses of the performance of models of different scales and the functionality before and after model fine-tuning.
+Our work aims to assist users in segmenting OCTA vascular and biomarker targets of their specific interest.
 SAM-OCTA is expected to be an effective tool for diagnosing OCTA-related diseases, especially those involving artery-vein lesion structures.